Pillars of Ashoka

 The pillars of Ashoka are among the earliest known stone sculptural remains from India.
 Only another pillar fragment, the Pataliputra capital, is possibly from a slightly earlier date.
-It is thought that before the 3rd century BCE, wood rather than stone was used as the main material for Indian architectural constructions, and that stone may have been adopted following interaction with the Persians and the Greeks.
+It is thought that before the 3rd century BC, wood rather than stone was used as the main material for Indian architectural constructions, and that stone may have been adopted following interaction with the Persians and the Greeks.
 A graphic representation of the Lion Capital of Ashoka from the column there was adopted as the official State Emblem of India in 1950.

 All the pillars of Ashoka were built at Buddhist monasteries, many important sites from the life of the Buddha and places of pilgrimage.
 Some of the columns carry inscriptions addressed to the monks and nuns.
 Some were erected to commemorate visits by Ashoka.
 Major pillars are present in the Indian States of Bihar, Uttar Pradesh, Madhya Pradesh and some parts of Haryana.

 Ashoka and Buddhism

-Ashoka ascended to the throne in 269 BC inheriting the Mauryan empire founded by his grandfather Chandragupta Maurya.
+Ashoka ascended to the throne in 269 BC inheriting the Mauryan Empire founded by his grandfather Chandragupta Maurya.
 Ashoka was reputedly a tyrant at the outset of his reign.
 Eight years after his accession he campaigned in Kalinga where in his own words, "a hundred and fifty thousand people were deported, a hundred thousand were killed and as many as that perished..."
 As he explains in his edicts, after this event Ashoka converted to Buddhism in remorse for the loss of life.
 Buddhism became a state religion and with Ashoka's support it spread rapidly.
 The inscriptions on the pillars set out edicts about morality based on Buddhist tenets.

-They were added in 3rd century BCE.
+They were added in the 3rd century BC.